AI Slop: The Definitive 2026 Guide (with Real Data)

 - "best of" tutorials, "design inspiration" posts, awwwards.com entries

-Sailop's design system generator was built specifically to break this attractor.
+Sailop's design system generator was built specifically to break that attractor.
 By forcing the model to choose from procedurally-generated palettes that exclude the AI-default hue band, fonts that exclude Inter and Poppins, and section structures that vary across nine archetypes, we get output that scores below 25 on our 0–100 slop scale.
 Without that intervention, the same models produce 75–92.

 The seven dimensions of AI slop

 Sailop measures slop on seven orthogonal axes.
-Each dimension catches a different category of fingerprint, and each contributes to the composite score with a tunable weight.
+Each catches a different category of fingerprint, and each contributes to the composite score with a tunable weight.

 Dimension 1: Color (weight 1.0)